 Call 810-639-3475 if you would like to be a breakfast

-Visit the Cheerleader fundraiser on your way out of the pancake breakfast.
-Pick up a fresh baked blueberry pie or other blueberry baked goods and help the girls raise money for their team.
+Visit the Blueberry Pie fundraiser on your way out of the pancake breakfast.
+Pick up a fresh baked blueberry pie or other blueberry baked goods and help our volunteers raise money for school groups.

-4th Annual Golf Scramble to be held Saturday, August 3rd at Briar Ridge Golf Course.
-The event, organized as a fundraiser for the Montrose Open Cupboard Food Pantry, promises to become one of the premiere events each year.
-Mark your calendar for Saturday, August 3rd, and make plans to join us at Briar Ridge Golf Course, 11099 Dodge Rd, Montrose.
+The 7th Annual Golf Scramble returns Saturday, August 6th at Briar Ridge Golf Course.
+Mark your calendar for Saturday, August 6th, and make plans to join us at Briar Ridge Golf Course, 11099 Dodge Rd, Montrose.
 Registration begins at 8 a.m., with a shotgun start at 9 a.m.
-Enjoy donuts & coffee for breakfast, coney dogs & chips at the turn, and a catered Chicken & Rib dinner and prizes after the scramble.
+Enjoy donuts & coffee for breakfast, coney dogs & chips at the turn, and a catered BBQ chicken and rib dinner and prizes after the scramble.
 Contests include separate longest drive for men and women, closest to the pin 50-50, and Las Vegas hole, in addition to door prizes, raffles, and a 50-50 drawing.
 Registration is only $240 (4-person team) and we have room for up to 25 teams.
 Late registration the morning of the event is available at no extra charge.
-Call Don at 810-639-3475 for more information or an application.
-Online registration forms are available now on our application page.
+Call Don at 810-247-6379 or Billy at 810-602-9606 for more information or an application.
+Registration forms are available now on our application page.

-The 5th Annual Blueberry Festival "Kick-Off" Car Show, returns on Sunday, August 11th at the corner of Hickory and Saginaw Street.
-Registration runs from 8-11 a.m. with the awards ceremony at 3 p.m.
-Trophies to the top 25 vehicles, dash plaques to the first 50 vehicles registered, two Queen's Choice trophies, and the Grand Marshal's trophy for the best overall vehicle.
-This year we add a class for motorcycles with separate judging, awards, and dog tags to the first 25 bikes.
+The 8th Annual Blueberry Festival "Kick-Off" Car Show, returns on Sunday, August 14th in Lion's Park, 204 Park Street, in Montrose across from Carter Elementary.
+(The same park where you find our Flea Market, Food Vendors and Entertainment Tent).
+Registration runs from 8-11 a.m., judging from 11 a.m.-2 p.m., with the awards ceremony at 3 p.m.
+Trophies to the top 25 vehicles, dash plaques to the first 50 vehicles registered, two Queens' Choice trophies, a Grand Marshal trophy for the best overall vehicle, and an Everett Persall, In Memoriam trophy.

-Montrose Historical and Telephone Museum located at 144 E. Hickory Street, is open to the public Sunday, August 11th from 9 a.m. to 3 p.m., Friday, Aug.
-16th from 9:00 a.m. to 8 p.m., Saturday, Aug.
-17th from 9 a.m to 6 p.m., and Sunday, Aug.
-18th from 10 a.m. to 4 p.m.
-Make plans to visit the museum as they showcase 42 years of Blueberry Festival memorabilia.
+Montrose Historical and Telephone Museum located at 144 E. Hickory Street, is open to the public Sunday, August 14th from 9 a.m. to 3 p.m., Friday, Aug.
+19th and Saturday, Aug.
+20th from 9:30 a.m. to 8 p.m., and Sunday, Aug.
+21st from 9 a.m. to 4 p.m.
+Make plans to visit the museum as they showcase 45 years of Blueberry Festival memorabilia.

-festival with the 16th annual Beautiful Baby & Kids
+festival with the 19th annual Baby & Kids

 be obtained on the website application page or by calling

-and the contest is open to participants 18 and older with absolutely no entry fee.
+and the contest is open to participants 18 and older with a minimal entry fee of $5.
+Prior year 1st-place winner may not compete.
 This family-friendly event features 50-50 drawings, raffles and auctions where you can score some great bargains.
 Call the festival office at 810-639-3475 for applications

 or visit the application page on our website.